kriszyp/lmdb-js/README.md

 This returns the version number of the last entry that was retrieved with `get` (assuming it was a versioned database).
 If you are using a database with `cache` enabled, use `getEntry` instead.

 ### `asBinary(buffer): Binary`
 This can be used to directly store a buffer or Uint8Array as a value, bypassing any encoding.
-If you are using a store with an encoding that isn't `binary`, setting a value with a Uint8Array will typically be encoding with encoding (for example MessagePack wraps in a header, preserving its type for `get`).
+If you are using a store with an encoding that isn't `binary`, setting a value with a Uint8Array will typically be encoded with the store's encoding (for example MessagePack wraps in a header, preserving its type for `get`).
 However, if you want to bypass encoding, for example, if you have already encoded a value, you can use `asBinary`:
 ```
 let buffer = encode(myValue) // if we have already serialized a value, perhaps to compare it or check its size
 db.put(key, asBinary(buffer)) // we can directly store the encoded value